silky/abstract-calculus/README.md

 ## Reduction rules

 There are 4 reduction rules.
 Two of them are usual: the application of a lambda, and the projection of a pair.
 The other two deal with the previously unspecified cases: "applying a pair" and "projecting a lambda".
 The first performs a parallel application, and the second performs an incremental duplication.
+All of them are constant-time operations.

 ```haskell
 -- Rule 0: lambda-application